Key Concepts

 ---|---|

-Dashboard | Web console for accessing Kubeflow components |
+Dashboard | Web console to access Kubeflow components |

 JupyterLab | Web-based ML development tool integrated with Kubeflow SDK |

-Kubeflow Pipelines | Visual console for managing ML workflows like preprocessing, training, serving |
+Kubeflow Pipelines | Visual console to manage ML workflows such as preprocessing, training, and serving |

-Katib | Hyperparameter optimization tool for model training in distributed environments |
+Katib | Hyperparameter tuning for model training - Supports distributed training and optimal model discovery |

-Model Registry | Stores metadata for model registration and versioning, integrates with other components |
+Model registry | Model registration and versioning - Stores metadata and integrates with other components |

 Supported components by version and service type